 I would’ve liked to been able to double up the hairtie, but because of the limited fabric I had, I only had enough length for it to go around the bun once.

 Kena was such a fun cosplay to work on.
 I didn’t want to delay sharing her so that’s why I opted to share this without her necklace and staff.
-They will get their own post (as well as a youtube build video!).
 If I had known that I was going to end up splitting this cosplay build into multiple posts, I would’ve just posted it as soon as the last piece of this was done.
 That would’ve been in October.
 No worries.
 It’s not like it’s some race to be the first Kena cosplayer.
-And I had already shared these pictures on my social media.
+Especially because I already know I’m not the first!

 Kena was absolutely a passion cosplay for a game that I thoroughly enjoyed.
 I cried multiple times during it because of its beautiful story, visuals, and music!
 It’s been a while since I’ve fallen in love so hard for a game, so I knew I had to capitalize on this passion while it was at its strongest.